 Where the mediator is present to facilitate discussion by the participants and, as far as possible, remains outside of that discussion, the participants return to the creation of their own, shared, view of a way forward via the discussion and are not distracted by a temptation to ‘get the mediator on their side’.
 The mediator’s role is to support effective communication and creative thinking by those involved to help them create that way forward.
 Ownership of any outcome, remains with the participants.

 The idea of an ‘expert mediator’ is a surprisingly common misconception about mediation and more surprisingly it is actively advertised by some ‘mediators’ in this way.
-It is also not surprising that, when practised in this way, many lawyers quite rightly claim mediation brings nothing new in addition to processes already in place and so will actively discourage clients from using it.
+It is also not surprising that, when practised in this way, many lawyers quite rightly claim mediation brings nothing new in addition to processes already in place, such as settlement discussions and so will actively discourage clients from using it.

 It surprises me and saddens me how often mediators who practise as ‘expert mediators’ will justify it by saying that their ‘expertise’ will help to ensure the ‘correct outcome’ apparently oblivious to the fact that their very expectation of this being within their mediator role is a contradiction of the purpose of mediation.
 Why would clients want advice on the ‘correct outcome’ having sat through a long discussion with each other if they could just go to their own lawyer and ask for their view?
 What if their own lawyer disagrees with the ‘correct’ view proposed by the ‘mediator’?
 Does the mediator still get paid?
 It misses the whole point of mediation which is that it is the parties themselves who create the outcome, whatever that may be, including one that may not be conventional and the mediator is not present to give a view about that outcome.

-This is why it can actually be detrimental for the mediator to have or believe they have an ‘expertise’ in the area of dispute being mediated as their temptation can be to bring this ‘expertise’ to bear.
+This is why it can actually be detrimental for the mediator to have or believe they have an ‘expertise’ in the area of dispute which is using mediation, as their temptation can be to bring this ‘expertise’ to bear.
 For arbitration the expertise is important, similarly so for consultancy or advice giving or advocacy.
 But for mediation it is irrelevant and potentially damaging to the process if the mediator brings it in to the situation.

 ‘Ok, so in what way would you prefer to communicate with X?
 I wouldn’t be able to accurately convey your words to them nor would I be able to respond on your behalf to their views as my role is not to represent either of you.
 I understand that you may not wish to be in the same room but you have requested mediation and support in resolving the conflict that exists between you so what other means may be possible for you to communicate with them, whether within mediation or otherwise?’